derekchai/k-mapper/README.md

 ## Features

-- 2 variable (2 by 2) Karnaugh maps
+- 2-variable (2 by 2) Karnaugh maps
-- 3 variable (2 by 4) Karnaugh maps
+- 3-variable (2 by 4) Karnaugh maps
+- 4-variable (4 by 4) Karnaugh maps